nicktoumpelis/HiBeacons/README.md

 - With advertising turned on, the app will show itself as a beacon on other instances of the app, running on other devices.
 It cannot range or monitor itself.
 (It's how the API works.)
 - Major and minor integers are generated randomly every time a new advertising session starts.
 - You can find and set the UUID and identifier for the region in `NATOperation.swift`.

+\* The Watch app can trigger actions on the device, but cannot reflect the state of the device, yet.

 ## Contact